AS97GitHub/Conker-Glyph-Editor/README.md

 The **"actual used size"** is the real width/height of the texture's content (for example what ImageHeat produces after trimming empty padding: 256×240 for `ConkerFont`, 512×203 for `FrontendTitle`), not the power-of-two file dimensions of the texture.

-This formula has been validated via **IoU** against the real textures of the known fonts (~0.85–0.87 average overlap between predicted and actual glyph outlines) and gives a single, structurally consistent logic for both X and Y, rather than two independently fitted numbers.

 However: the coordinate formula itself has **not been fully verified through disassembly/debugging of the game's own code** — a discrepancy with what the actual engine uses is still theoretically possible, especially for texture sizes not yet covered by the tested samples.
 This caveat applies specifically to the texture-rectangle (`x0/y0/x1/y1`) formula; the other editable fields (X/Y Bearing, Glyph Width/Height, Advance Width) are separately **confirmed in-game via XEMU**, by editing one field at a time and comparing screenshots against an unmodified baseline.

 If possible, verify your changes in the actual game (for example, using XEMU).
 It is recommended to make small edits and test them before relying on the editor for large-scale modifications.